She pulled a bullet from a box on a nearby bookshelf, looked at my mother, and said, “Janna, this has your name on it.”

 The officer swung a metal bar and broke the glass.
 After it was determined she was not booby-trapped, deputies entered the house and unlocked the door.

-On the evening of October 15, 1999, or thereabouts, Debra apparently had gone home, turned the heat on high, and stripped down to her T-shirt and underwear.
+On the evening of October 15, 1999, or thereabouts, Debra apparently had gone home, turned the heat on high and stripped down to her T-shirt and underwear.
 She wrote a three-page note asking Jesus to save her soul.
 She opened the Bible to Psalm 23, which she had circled in ink.
-She took tranquilizers and washed them down with a Natty Ice.
-Then she grasped a 9-mm, pointed it at her chest, and fired.
+She took tranquilisers and washed them down with a Natty Ice.
+Then she grasped a 9-mm, pointed it at her chest and fired.

 When I arrived at Debra’s house the afternoon of October 23, the medical examiner had already bagged her body.
 I found his blue, bloodstained gloves in a pile of brown leaves outside her bedroom window.
 The police had removed a sawed-off shotgun from the house.
 The 9-mm was the only other weapon on the property.